Demystifying Composites: Why They’re the Secret Hero of Almost Every Industry

 - Your office building is probably made of a composite material

-Although the word “composite” may sound techie, it’s really just an umbrella term to describe materials that have been put together to make another substance that is superior than the original form in some way - making it stronger, easier to handle or more fire resistant for example.
+Although the word “composite” may sound complex, it’s really just an umbrella term to describe materials that have been put together to make another substance that is superior than the original form in some way - making it stronger, easier to handle or more fire resistant for example.
 Composites that you will have heard of, but perhaps didn’t realise were composites include, bricks made from mud or clay that are then reinforced with ‘straw’ – a man-made composite which has been in common use for thousands of years.
 Steel is also a kind of composite, (commonly known as an alloy), which is made by combining iron and carbon.
 It has been in use as a building material since the late 1800s and became popular for building skyscrapers thanks to its strength and durability.
 Another great example is ‘concrete,’ which is made from small stones or gravel combined with cement and sand to create a material which resists being squashed under pressure better than any of those things would on their own.
 Concrete has been at the heart of many impressive feats of engineering such as the Hoover Dam, but its environmental credentials are now coming under scrutiny, prompting industry to look at which other composite materials have the potential to become as mainstream as concrete, wood and steel.

 - Modern composites are found in almost every industry